k-butz/c8y-az-eventhub-connector/README.md

 # Build and Deploy

-You can use the `justfile` in projects root directory to build the Service to a Docker image and upload to Cumulocity.
+You can use the `justfile` (see [just](https://github.com/casey/just)) in projects root directory to build the Service to a Docker image and upload to Cumulocity.
 The justfile is using the [Cumulocity CLI](https://goc8ycli.netlify.app/docs/introduction/) for deploying the Service to the platform.